HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 Success Story: Boutique Kitchenware Company

-Service-based businesses face different algorithmic obstacles:
+Service-based businesses face different obstacles:

-Several effective counter-strategies work across multiple industries:
+A few counter-strategies work across many industries:

-3. Content ecosystem development – Creating interconnected content across multiple platforms that cross-references and strengthens overall visibility
+3. Content ecosystem development – Creating interconnected content across multiple platforms that cross-references itself and strengthens overall visibility

 Case Study: Local Bookshop vs. Algorithm Giants